 Today's Sunday paper has no coverage of Trump's wiretap claim

 If you go to Kiosko, which displays the front pages of major American newspapers, you'll notice that yesterday's unsubstantiated claim by Donald Trump that former president Obama tapped his phones is headlined on the front pages of all of the newspapers.
-If you go . . .
+If . . .

 A mantra for Wheeling "newspapers"? (updated 2/5 with Sunday's coverage)